 Home History Newsletter Master's Program Application Procedures Recent M.A.
-Theses Course Syllabi Class Schedule Graduate Bulletin SDSU Graduate Division Undergraduate Program Certificate Program Faculty Internships Scholarships International Bread & Roses Center News & Events Community
+Theses Updates on MA Graduates Course Syllabi Class Schedule Graduate Bulletin SDSU Graduate Division Undergraduate Program Certificate Program Faculty Internships Scholarships International Bread & Roses Center News & Events Community

 The MA in Women's Studies is a liberal arts degree providing students with an opportunity to pursue advanced interdisciplinary work in Women's Studies, enabling them to become active practitioners in this unique field of study.
 The program prepares students to become both scholars and activists.
 According to our most recent survey of MA alumnae, our former graduate students are engaged in a wide variety of careers that span academia and community activism.
 These careers include, for example, violence prevention programming, social justice activism, youth art programming, philanthropy, feminist book publishing, law enforcement, diversity programming, Title IX programming, and many others.
 Alumnae are in doctoral programs and/or in faculty positions in the disciplines of Africana studies, American studies, anthropology, communications, Comparative Literature, English, ethnic studies, feminist studies, gender studies, geography, history, leadership studies, philosophy/religion, political science, psychology, social science, sociology, and women’s studies.